|

 Airport officials have estimated the project will cost roughly $70 million on the high end, but the final budget depends on design decisions they will soon make.

-The Federal Aviation Administration will pay for about 90% of project costs, including the tower, airport officials say.
-But the agency only pays for public spaces, which wouldn’t include a manager’s office, conference room, or rental car area.
+About 95% of the project cost will be paid by the Massachusetts Department of Transportation and the FAA, including the tower, airport officials say, with MassDOT being the primary funder of the 95%.
+The FAA only pays for public spaces, which wouldn’t include a manager’s office, conference room, or rental car area, for example.

 The city will have to take out loans to fund whatever the state and federal governments won’t pay for.
 The designs will be shaped by the need to limit the local share to a number the City Council is willing to approve, officials said.